 The major parts of the boat include the bow, stern, starboard, and port.
 The bow is the front (this is easy to remember because you lean forward to bow), and the stern is the back of the boat.
 Starboard and port are the right and left sides of the boat, respectively.

 A boat is better known as a “vessel.”
 This is due to the fact that there are so many types of boats and many are too big or too small to be considered boats.
 The Navigational Rules declares a vessel as anything that has the potential to be used as transportation on the water.

-The “masterlight” is the main light on most boat, which has a 225 degree visibility arc and can be seen from up to 5 miles away (on larger vessels).
+The “masterlight” is the main light on most boats, which has a 225-degree visibility arc and can be seen from up to 5 miles away (on larger vessels).

 Ways Of The Water

 When studying the ways of the water, you are likely to come across terms you’ve never seen before.
 A “stand on” vessel is one that chooses its course and the “give way” vessel should stay clear of the stand on the boat’s maneuvers.
 What should you do to avoid colliding with another boat?
 The first step is knowing how has right of way.

 First off, all vessels must give way to any emergency or government vessels, along with any vessels not under control or which have limited maneuverability.
 A power-driven (motorized) vessel must keep out of the way of sailing vessels and commercial vessels engaged in fishing.
 If a sailing vessel has an outward motor attached, who goes first is determined by if that boat is traveling by wind power alone.